-- "Non-current assets" includes long-term guarantees mainly for the rental of the buildings in which the Company carries out its activities, along with the assets resulting from the measurement of the definedbenefit post-employment obligations for retirement bonuses, both of which measured at amortised costs, where appropriate.
+"Non-current assets" includes long-term guarantees mainly for the rental of the buildings in which the Company carries out its activities, along with the assets resulting from the measurement of the definedbenefit post-employment obligations for retirement bonuses, both of which measured at amortised costs, where appropriate.

-- "Short-term financial investments (Group)" consists mainly of deposits with credit institutions due to the collateral required of the Company by Banco de España and held in a blocked current account at Banco de España to ensure that payments are made immediately in the event of a cash settlement failure.
+- "Own current financial assets" consists mainly of deposits with credit institutions due to the collateral required of the Company by Banco de España and held in a blocked current account at Banco de España to ensure that payments are made immediately in the event of a cash settlement failure.
 Banco de España calculates this collateral quarterly, adjusting the blocked amount in the current account with the same frequency.
-It is measured at amortised cost (note 8). - "Other current financial assets Collateral posted by participants" consists mainly of repurchase agreements of assets, deposits required and made and, where appropriate, other liquid assets equivalent to cash, in which funds are invested that are temporarily available to the Company and arise from the statutory deposits which the members of the Company are required to make as collateral for their positions.
-These financial assets are measured at amortised cost (note 8). - "Other current financial assets Financial instruments in CCP" corresponds to the positions recorded in the Company's interposition in respect of liabilities arising from options, equity securities, and fixed-income securities transactions (transactions in BME Clearing Repo) for which BME Clearing acts as a CCP.
+It is measured at amortised cost (Note 8). - "Current financial assets (transactions) Collateral posted by participants" consists mainly of repurchase agreements of assets, deposits required and made and, where appropriate, other liquid assets equivalent to cash, in which funds are invested that are temporarily available to the Company and arise from the statutory deposits which the members of the Company are required to make as collateral for their positions.
+These financial assets are measured at amortised cost (Note 8). - "Current financial assets (transactions) Financial instruments in CCP" corresponds to the positions recorded in the Company's interposition in respect of liabilities arising from options, equity securities, and fixed-income securities transactions (transactions in BME Clearing Repo) for which BME Clearing acts as a CCP.